Srini-5303/JobMatch/README.md

 1. **Add your resume** (required for all features) - You can either:
    - **Paste your resume text** directly into the textarea, or
-   - **Upload a PDF file** using the "📄 Upload PDF" button (text will be automatically extracted)
+   - **Upload a file** using the "📄 Upload Resume (PDF, Word, TXT)" button:
+     - **PDF files** (`.pdf`) - Full support
+     - **Word documents** (`.docx`, `.doc`) - DOCX fully supported, DOC with limited support
+     - **Text files** (`.txt`) - Full support
+   - Text will be automatically extracted and populated into the textarea

-2. **Add job description** (optional, required for some features):
+2. **Add job description** (required for some features):
-   - Paste a job description in the textarea below the resume
-   - Required for "Analyze Match" and "Cover Letter Generator"
+   - For "Analyze Match" and "Cover Letter Generator": Click the feature button to expand a job description input box
-   - Optional for "Web Job Search"
+   - Each feature has its own dedicated job description input
+   - Paste the job description in the expanded input box

 3. **Choose a feature:**

    **📊 Analyze Match** (Core Feature)
    - Requires: Resume + Job Description
+   - Click "📝 Fill in Job Description" to expand JD input
+   - Button changes to "🔍 Analyze Match" after JD input appears
-   - Get fit score, matched/missing skills, and personalized improvement suggestions
+   - Get fit score, matched/missing skills (color-coded: green for matched, red for missing), and personalized improvement suggestions
    - Results displayed within the feature card

    **🔍 Web Job Search** (Core Feature)